 So there you have it!
 We hope we have shown you that a Do-It-Yourself Mekong Delta Tour is entirely possible – and that Can Tho is the perfect spot to get off the beaten path in Vietnam.
 And with our recommendations of Where to Stay and The Top Things To Do in Can Tho – we’re sure you’re going to have a great time!

-And if you liked this article, don’t forget to pin and share – *insider tip* – click the share bar to right for full size Pinterest images!
+And if you liked this article, don’t forget to pin and share – *insider tip* – click the share bar to the right for full-size Pinterest images!

 Hi There!
 Thanks for reading our DIY Mekong Delta Tour from Ho Chi Minh: 48 Hours in Can Tho Guide.
 I just wanted to let you know that this post contains affiliate links, which help support this site at absolutely no cost to you.
 If you enjoyed this article and are going to be searching for some of the things I mention anyway, I would love it if you could click through from the links above.
 These links help me keep this site online and updated – so thank you in advance!
 Read my full Disclosure here.